-I’ll admit, Taiwan was never on the radar for us.
+I’ll admit, Taipei was never on the radar for us.
 It didn’t make the list of countries we wanted to visit.
 When it came to the Far East, Japan was where we really wanted to go.

 We were looking for a location to spend a few days in between Thailand and Indonesia and initially considered Cambodia.
 We were close to the border and it seemed like a good idea to cross over by land from Thailand.
 Well… that’s until we started reading about the border crossing.
 It was practically a novel and then there was the bribery to deal with.
 Argh, no thanks!